How Northwest Technical College uses the HSRT in admissions

 Northwest Technical College requires a minimum HSRT score of 70.
-Minimum 70% required.
+Minimum 70% required for nursing admission.
+Contact NTC for current retake and testing policies..

 Published minimums are floors, not targets.
 Competitive applicants typically score 5–10 points above the minimum.
 Aiming for 78 or above is advisable at Northwest Technical College.